 Do Your Homework

-Most food trucks have web pages complete with their menus.
+Most food trucks have website pages listing their menus.
 Read the menu and do research on any terms or dishes that you’re not familiar with.
 Also, Google the truck’s name and the owner’s name and read any article or web page to better understand what you’re getting yourself into.
 This should be done before you even apply for the job.
 Make sure you’re familiar with the truck, their food, and the owner’s reputation before stepping foot into a food truck.

 When you first start, try not to talk unless spoken to, or ask a direct question about the food or the current task at hand.
 Learn the dynamics within the truck before you open your mouth and make a fool of yourself.
 The easiest way to alienate yourself on the first day of your new job is by being a load mouth.